JefersonLucas/the-matrix-effect/README.md

 # [DEMO!](https://juloko.github.io/matrix-effect/)

 # [Theme on Chrome](https://chrome.google.com/webstore/detail/matrix-effect-chrome/hifkbbkonokckpinbkhkbhlemgpojbpk)
-Download this to be your new tab style on Chrome, add https://juloko.github.io/matrix-effect on your first page.
+Download this to be your new tab styled on Chrome, add https://juloko.github.io/matrix-effect on your first page.

 # Matrix Effect